pmeeny/CI-MS3-FootballMemories/TESTING.md

 ### Actual Result 2_3

 ### User Story 2_4
-- User Story 2.4: As an admin/regular user I can signup to the football memories newsletter by entering my email and clicking SignUp.
-The email address entered will recieve an email
+- User Story 2.4: As an admin/regular user I can sign up to the football memories newsletter by entering my email and clicking SignUp.
+The email address entered will receive an email
 ### Test case steps 2_4
 1.